atlopes/UTCDatetime/README.md

 Returns the current UTC time (as indicated by the system's clock).

+#### DefTimezone (Source AS String)

+Sets the source from timezone definition. `m.Source = "Web"` if loads always from TzURL; `= "Local"` if loads from local copy, when available; otherwise, from local copy if not older than 30 days (default), from TzURL in other cases.

 #### SetTimezone ([TzID AS String]) AS Boolean

 Sets the timezone.
 A timezone is identified by its IANA code (for instance, `"America/New_York"`, or `"Etc/GMT+3"`.
 This will be the default timezone.
 Sending no `m.TZID` will set the timezone to UTC.